Giving away books to homeless readers because stories connect us all!

 There are so many ways you can support readers who are homeless and our Streetreads project!
 You could volunteer, fundraise, chat to people, share and promote the work, become an Ambassador, run an event… and so much more!
 More details below.

 Volunteer: some time with us making Streetreads a reality!

 We need people who can give their time and talents to help us: catalogue, order and manage stock, connect with homeless people about stories and what they want and need, distribute books with the Street Team, manage bookcase outposts, help to raise awareness, share the impact of the project, fundraise and connect with supporters.
 If you’re interested please contact our Streetreads Co-Ordinator at Emma.Jardine@nullsimonscotland.org.

 Fundraise: generate and give cash support

-We need money to purchase new books, manage our database, provide literacy classes, pay volunteering expenses, purchase reading glasses, audio books and the tech to listen to them, and to run workshops and creative events for people to create their own stories or share their reality with others.
+We need money to purchase new books, manage our database, provide classes, pay volunteering expenses, purchase reading glasses, audio books and the tech to listen to them, and to run workshops and creative events for people to create their own stories or share their reality with others.
 You can donate today via Just Giving – or visit our fundraising page for ideas for raising money to support Streetreads.

 Speak to people, promote and share our work